needle-mirror/com.unity.xr.magicleap/Documentation~/com.unity.xr.magicleap.md

 ## Package contents

-This version of *Magic Leap XR Plugin* includes:
+This version of *Magic Leap XR Support* includes:

 * A shared library which provides implementation of the XR Subsystems listed above
 * A plugin metadata file